-In my first blog entry we reviewed the basic structure of the cornea and process of performing a full-thickness corneal transplant.
+In an earlier blog, we reviewed the basic structure of the cornea and process of performing a full-thickness corneal transplant.
 Partial thickness corneal transplants are a good option in some cases, and DMEK and DSAEK are two proven and successful techniques that help many patients.

 Over the past few decades, ophthalmologists have been developing new techniques for “partial thickness” corneal transplants that can produce better vision and better outcomes for this type of corneal disorder.
-DMEK and DSAEK (explained below) are two of these techniques.
+DMEK and DSAEK are two options.

 DSAEK stands for Descemet’s Stripping Automated Endothelial kKeratoplasty.
 This procedure involves replacing the inner 20% of the cornea with a graft taken from a cornea donor.
 Over the last decade, this technique has significantly improved visual outcomes and has replaced PKP as the new standard of care for patients needing partial thickness corneal transplant surgery.

 An newer development is a technique called DMEK.
 DMEK stands for Descemet’s Membrane Endothelial Keratoplasty, a procedure that involves transplanting only a single layer of cells – only about 2% of the total corneal thickness!
 Of these two techniques described, DMEK is the newest and most technically difficult to perform, but it can result in better visual outcomes, lower rates of graft rejection, and faster healing than both DSAEK and PKP.